kamenco/battle/README.md

 ## Credits

 Special thanks to my mentor Medale Oluwafemi for helping me creating this README.md file, to Marco from the techical issues,and cohort facilitator Laura from Codeinstitute.
+The idea was taken from youtube channel of Knowledge Mavens and improved with try except block.